Quantum Dynamics of Electron Scattering from Skyrmions: Results

 \textit{Case 3- $\beta>1$ Low kinetic energy}: As expected, there is a further decrease in transmission and an increase in reflection by lowering the kinetic energy.
-Most importantly, with increase in $\beta$ the transmission probability asymptotically decreases to a saturation.
+Most importantly, with an increase in $\beta$ the transmission probability asymptotically decreases to a saturation.
 The underlying mechanism will be explained in the next paragraph.
 Furthermore, the metastable state is more prominent in this case.
 The double bump in the probability density of the spin-up electron and the kink in the spin-down electron (see Fig.~\ref{fig:1D_Prob_plot}-(o) ) emphasize our earlier explanation of the trapped spin-down state moving out as the spin-up state.
 This statement is corroborated by artificially disabling the $\Vud$ matrix element (not presented in the plots), which is responsible for down-to-up conversion, in which the spin-down state gets trapped inside the scatterer for all time.
-Further, in all cases of scattering, the spin-up electrons always move faster than their spin-down counterparts, which has been verified numerically by computing the expectation value of the kinetic energy as discussed in the supplementary material.
+Further, in all cases of scattering, the spin-up electrons always move faster than their spin-down counterparts, which has been verified numerically by computing the expectation value of the kinetic energy as discussed in the Appendix \ref{Appendix-1} material.

 In Fig.~\ref{fig:T and R saturation}(a), we quantify the transmission and reflection, both for spin-preserved and spin-flip channels, as a function of $\beta$.
-The salient feature we get is that, in the limit $\beta \gg 1$, the reflection and transmission probabilities for the $\uu$ channel saturate at finite values while the $\ud$ probability vanishes.
+The salient feature we get is that, in the limit $\beta \gg 1$, the reflection and transmission probabilities for the $\uu$ channel (spin up electron scattered as spin up electron) saturate at finite values while the $\ud$ (spin up electron scattered as spin down electron)probability vanishes.
 This finite saturation in the $\uu$ channel is counterintuitive, as one expects the spin-up component to be almost completely reflected at large $\beta$.
 Two mechanisms could account for this behavior.
 Firstly, in the absence of a spin-flip potential, the problem reduces to the scattering of a spinless particle from a potential barrier, where the transmission probability asymptotically vanishes with a large barrier.
 Therefore, spin-flip is necessary to have a finite transmission probability.
 Secondly, there is a role of non-collinearity in spin texture.
 To disentangle it, in a hypothetical design, we suppress the non-collinearity while retaining the spin-flip coupling by adopting the following simplified model:

 which renders the components of the potential matrix to vary as a piecewise step function (refer to the inset plot of Fig.~\ref{fig:T and R saturation}(b)).
 In the absence of non-collinearity, in the large $\beta$ limit, the reflection and transmission probability saturate to one and zero, respectively.
 This makes the non-collinearity a sufficient condition to achieve a finite transmission probability.
 Interestingly, this saturation of the transmission is related to the skyrmion size.
 In the $\beta \gg1$ regime, as the skyrmion size increases, the electron spin aligns smoothly along the local magnetization direction, resulting in less reflection and more transmission.